TiDev00/PySolr/README.md

 # PySolr

-This script will send queries to the solr index, get the response, add the ranking to the indexed documents and write all the necessary informations in a .txt file for the evaluation of the RI system
+This script will send multiple queries stored in a csv file to the solr index, get each response, add the ranking to the indexed documents for the query and write all the necessary informations in a .txt file for the evaluation of the RI system.